top of page

 The good news is that we don’t have to wait until our death to practice.
 This is the process of Awakening.
 It’s the process of heart-opening and it’s the work of lifetimes.
 As we become awake or aware in our daily lives and conscious of the triggers that arise, we can start to call them what they are and soften into them; the places where our heart closes.

 My three year old at 4pm when I’m tired and I just want him to stop.
 This is my trigger, a place where my heart closes.
 The person who says something that makes me uncomfortable.
 This is my trigger, a place where my heart closes.
 Unconscious reacting says, "He’s making me uncomfortable."
-Conscious behavior says, "This is triggering something that lives inside of me; be it anger, sadness, fear, shame.
-And now I have something I can investigate in my meditation, my yoga, my acupuncture, or my body work; my reactions, my emotions, and where do they live in my body."
+Conscious behavior says, This is triggering something that lives inside of me; be it anger, sadness, fear, shame.
+And now I have something I can investigate in therapy, acupuncture, or my energy practices; "Why am I uncomfortable?
+I know this person's behavior isn't personal."

-These moments of being triggered are the toughest of all to navigate because our adult or higher selves literally go offline, but as soon as I start to make the shift from blaming anyone outside of myself for how I feel or how I act, life becomes so much easier and there is so much more breathing room in my relationships.
-I do this with current events too.
+I can do this with current events too.
 Current events are giving us the opportunity to discover what is unresolved INSIDE OF US.
 Unconsciousness looks at the world and says, "It’s a sad place."
 Now I'm stuck in a powerless narrative.
-Consciousness looks at the world and says, “This is arousing sadness in me, or this is arousing anger inside of me.”
+Consciousness looks at the world and says, “What is the source, inside of me, of the sadness?”
 And this is where our practices become so important.
 “Where does it live in my body and how do I breathe into that and send love to that part of myself?
 Do I keep opening to it or do I shut down and push it away."

 Once we become clear we can take action and move from a place of love and service.
 If we are reacting and moving from a place of being triggered, we are putting more fear into the world.